sasanarakkha/study-tools/anki-decks/patimokkha-word-by-word.md

 - double check everything with this picture, and click **import**

-- also make sure to [remove duplicated words](https://sasanarakkha.github.io/study-tools/anki-decks/test.html)
+- also make sure to [remove outdated words](https://sasanarakkha.github.io/study-tools/anki-decks/test.html)

 - now you are up-to-date.